adacountylightfoot/adacountylightfoot.github.io/_pages/equipment.md

 Generally, militia members wear some manner of BDU (Battle Dress Uniform) with the pattern determined by their AO.
 Generally, multicam/OCP, A-TACS, or even woodland patterns will suffice for this area.

-Reference section [LFMS-01-07A “Uniform Standards”][standards] for more information about a uniform.
+Reference section [LFMS-04-06A “Uniform Standards” PG 31][standards] for more information about a uniform.

 #### Boots

 During training, we are on our feet a lot, moving over rocks, and through brush and mud.
 A good pair of boots is essential.
 Under no circumstances should "open toed" shoes be worn to a FTX.

-Reference section [LFMS-03-06 "EQUIPMENT"][standards] for more information about boots.
+Reference section [LFMS-04-06 "EQUIPMENT" - PG 26][standards] for more information about boots.

 #### Rifle